 $593,085 in prizemoney | $32,000 yearling

-The flying filly Moss Trip has continued to go from strength to strength – A winner on debut who has risen through the ranks with 5 career wins and a host of black-type to her name.
-Known for her powerful finishing burst of speed and her amazing will to win, this filly continues to hold her own in stakes company throughout her career, winning the Group 3 J H B Carr Stakes and finishing second to fellow Triple Crown-raced star Reelem In Ruby in the Group 2 Hot Danish Stakes at Rosehill in November.
+The flying filly Moss Trip continued to go from strength to strength – A winner on debut who rose through the ranks with 5 career wins and a host of black-type to her name.
+Known for her powerful finishing burst of speed and her amazing will to win, Moss Trip held her own in stakes company throughout her career, winning the Group 3 J H B Carr Stakes and finishing second to fellow Triple Crown-raced star Reelem In Ruby in the Group 2 Hot Danish Stakes at Rosehill.

 A winner of the restricted Listed Inglis Scone Guineas as well as a notable 5th in the Group 1 Surround Stakes at her first crack at black-type racing, Moss Trip provided her owners with a fairytale result at the Magic Millions National Broodmare Sale earlier this year, selling in foal to exciting young stallion Trapeze Artist as she prepares for her next chapter as a broodmare.